-Adaptive Sports New England’s Paralympic Sport Club programs support athletes who have visual or mobility impairments with camaraderie among Para sport athletes and with specialized coaching that complements and enhances their community, school or college sport experiences.
+Adaptive Sports New England’s Paralympic Sport Club programs support athletes who have visual or mobility impairments with camaraderie among Para sport athletes and with specialized coaching that compliments and enhances their community, school or college sport experiences.
 We currently operate Paralympic Sport Club Boston swimming and track & field programs seasonally for athletes ages 6 and up who can self-propel and participate in group training.
 1:1 instruction is available for beginners on a limited basis with the objective of all athletes participating in the Paralympic Sport Club group training as quickly as possible, whether they are members of a school/community/college team or not.

 Adaptive Sports NE is collaborating with local partners to create one or more Paralympic Sport Club wheelchair basketball teams for the 2017-18 season.
 Team(s) will play both within Greater Boston and against teams from other northeast states.
 Adaptive Sports NE encourages and supports participation in area sled hockey, wheelchair rugby, and power soccer teams run by Spaulding Adaptive Sports Centers and Northeast Passage as well as the Para rowing programs at Community Rowing, Inc. Paralympic Sport Club Boston collaborates with Connecticut clubs based at Hospital for Special Care in New Britain and Gaylord Hospital in Wallingford.
 See the NE Adaptive Sport Programs page for a listing of New England Paralympic Sport Clubs and other adaptive-sport-specific organizations conducting competitive and recreational sport programs for youth and adults who have visual or mobility impairments.

 Adaptive Sports New England anticipates establishment of Paralympic Sport Clubs in 3-5 additional New England cities in 2018.